jammazwan/xbq_DroolsCamelIntegration/README.md

 ### Run Instructions:

-Run XbqTest as a unit test, either from inside your IDE or from maven inside CLI.
+Run XbqTest as a unit test, either from inside your IDE or from maven inside CLI, per above.

 Further instructions or clarifications are in [NOTES.md] (https://github.com/jammazwan/xbq_DroolsCamelIntegration/blob/master/NOTES.md)